-China has produced a great economic success story over the past 30 years.
+China has become one of the great economic success stories over the last 30 years.
 Previously an agricultural society, urbanisation reached over 52% in 2013.
-China is now the world’s second largest economy after the United States and remains the biggest trading partner for most Asian economies.
-It’s a huge and expanding market for UK businesses and holds a great deal of potential in terms of exporting opportunities for small businesses.
+China is now the world’s second-largest economy after the United States and remains the biggest trading partner for most Asian economies.
+It’s a huge and expanding market for UK businesses and holds a great deal of potential in terms of exporting opportunities for SMEs.

 Why should my business consider exporting to China?

 - China is the largest country in the world by population